shakawatharman/woodpecker-client/README.md

 ## Project Overview

-- This is an organization of making your demand true.
+- This is an organization of making your demands true.

 - This is our official website.
 You can find our activities here.

 - Handicrafts are considered as one of the oldest traditions of the world.
 We are working on this.

-- We make your products by decorating or carving the wood to fulfil your demand.
+- We make your products by decorating or carving the wood to fulfil your demands.

 - We always ensure the quality of our products.